dianaventura/Literary-Explorer/README.md

 # Literary-Explorer 📖✨
-Using NLP to perform literary analysis from novels
+Using NLP to perform literary analysis on novels - starting with Sally Rooney's *Normal People*

 ## Project Overview